Arti-07/SberTech/README.md

 ![Logo smartini crypto](https://github.com/Arti-07/SberTech/blob/dev/src/assets/images/Logo_smartini_crypto.jpg?raw=true)

-# 🚀 CryptoApp - Your Gateway to the World of Cryptocurrency

 ## 🎯 Goal of the Application
 CryptoApp is designed to be an intuitive and user-friendly platform that allows users to: